Dorothea Dix Hospital

-The Dorothea Dix Hospital was the first North Carolina psychiatric hospital located on Dix Hill in Raleigh, North Carolina and named after mental health advocate Dorothea Dix from New England.
+The Dorothea Dix Hospital was the first North Carolina psychiatric hospital, located three miles southwest of downtown Raleigh, North Carolina, and named after mental health advocate Dorothea Dix from New England.
 It was founded in 1856 and closed in 2012.
-The site is now known as Dorothea Dix Park and serves as Raleigh's largest city park.
+Much of the site is now designated as Dorothea Dix Park and serves as Raleigh's largest city park.
+Part of the campus is a historical district called Dix Hill.